Esri/workflowmanager-samples/README.md

 ## Instructions

 1. Download the samples.
-2. Open the soluntion of the sample you want, and complie it.
+2. Open the solution of the sample you want, and compile it.
 3. Follow the readme file for that sample to install it

 ## Requirements